 Does your child look forward to their dentist appointment?
-At Helotes Pediatric Dentistry & Orthodontics, we pride ourselves on our full menu of pediatric dentistry services, gentle treatment and the comfortable rapport we build with our patients from infancy through their teenage years.
+At Helotes Pediatric Dentistry & Orthodontics, we pride ourselves on our full menu of pediatric dentistry services at our San Antonio, TX children's dentist office, gentle treatment and the comfortable rapport we build with our patients from infancy through their teenage years.

 Our San Antonio pediatric dentistry office specializes in kids dentistry and we love working with children of all ages!
 We believe in prevention and dental education.
 At each appointment, we will teach your child the best ways to take care of their teeth and gums in a fun environment, removing any fear of going to the dentist.

 Our goal is to teach children good oral hygiene habits that will last into their teenage years and through adulthood.
 Every child deserves a happy, healthy smile!